Università degli Studi di Firenze

 Università degli Studi di Siena

 Founded in 1240, the University of Siena perfectly combines its historical roots with a forward-looking worldview.
 Students from different countries (international students are 10% of the total) live in an intercultural town and enjoy innovative teaching courses, 18 of them entirely taught in English.
 Researchers, whose articles appear in important peer-reviewed journals, work in cutting-edge laboratories and promote spin-off companies.
-University of Siena’s high-quality research is proven by many independent rankings besides more than 50 EU-funded projects since 2014 until now, 45 under Horizon 2020 one of the them in the ERC Synergy strand.
+University of Siena’s high-quality research is proven by many independent rankings besides more than 80 EU-funded projects since 2014 until now, 50 under Horizon 2020 (one of the them in the ERC Synergy strand) and 6 under Horizon Europe.
 Four Departments have been selected by the Italian Ministry of Education, University and Research as “Departments of Excellence”.

-In 2020 two major achievements should be stressed:
+From 2020 to 2022 three major achievements should be stressed:

 The establishment of UNISI-IA, the network of University of Siena labs in Artificial Intelligence and the and the UNISI Ethics Committee for Research in the Human and Social Sciences.
 Within UNISI-IA, the interaction among the labs can take the form of seminars, discussion groups, project building.
 Such interaction will therefore lead to the sharing of a common base of knowledge which is essential for future perspectives of AI.